lolmam/Phigros-Android-History/README.md

 5. **Unavailable version codes (They don't exist): (13, 40, 67, 75, 76, 107, 114, 117)**.

 6. If you need help, or have any older versions, open an issue or message me on Discord: [@lol.mam](https://discordapp.com/users/700052852047085649).

-## Versions Table
-You can find a list of all available versions along with their supported platforms in the [Versions Table](Versions.md).

-## Changelog
-The full changelog for each version is available in the [Changelog](Changelog.md).